 Waste management planning is the cornerstone of any national, regional or local policy on waste management.
 The establishment of a plan allows taking stock of the existing situation, defining the objectives that need to be met, formulating appropriate strategies, and identifying the necessary implementation means.

 In order to assist national, regional and local competent authorities in preparing waste management plans in line with the requirements of the WFD, the Commission has published a methodological Guidance Note.
-The Note is of a non-binding nature and promotes more coherent and appropriate planning practices in the Member States and Accession Countries, in compliance with the requirements of the EU legislation.
+The Note is non-binding and promotes more coherent and appropriate planning practices in the Member States and Accession Countries, in compliance with the requirements of the EU legislation.
 The Note is available in English.